skylor727/my-classes/README.md

    - Enroll In a Class
    - See a list of all Classes
    - See a list of only your enrolled classes
+   - Authorized users will be able to add a new class to the list of all classes
 ## Work in progress additions
    - Adding mobile styling
    - Adding the ability to login or register with more than just Google.